rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 ## Icons

 Literally, *image*, any kind of image.
-Importantly, an image in the ancient world was not benign or mundane as they are today, but deeply sacred, or as in the case of idols, sacrilegious and heretical.
+Importantly, images in the ancient world were not benign or mundane like they are today.
+Images were powerful.
+Most were deeply sacred, or as in the case of idols, sacrilegious and heretical.
 The concept of an image was in fact so important that our very creation was in the "image of God".

 !!! info "Image and Likeness"